 X-Ray: For X-Rays, you are making a 1-hour projection.
-Use the rate you calculated in Column E and multiply it by 60 minutes.
+Use the rate you calculated in Column E and multiply it by 60 minutes, then add it to column B.

-Proton: For Protons, you are making a 24-hour projection.
+Proton: For Protons, you are making a 23-hour projection.
 Use the rate you calculated in Column F and multiply by 1440 minutes.

-X-ray:
+X-Ray: